creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-17-Mutlimodal-AutoEncoder.md

 ##### Representation selection for reconstruction

-- Images and texts are abstracted at different levels, with pixels having a lower semantic level than token of texts.
+- Images and texts are abstracted at different levels, with pixels having a lower semantic level than text tokens.

 - The outputs from the $$k$$-th transformer block ($$Z^{\nu k}$$) are used to compute the reconstruction loss (red part in the figure of the architecture)